raspberrypilearning/flappy-astronaut/en/step_5.md

 	matrix = flatten(matrix)
 	sense.set_pixels(matrix)
 	```
 - Save and run your code.
-You can see an example of the code and out put in the embedded Trinket below.
+You can see an example of the code and its output in the embedded Trinket below.

 <iframe src="https://trinket.io/embed/python/b4c1aad6c3" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>